sohan/aws-vertica/README.md

  * `use_community_edition_license`: 1 or 0, whether to use the community license or not
  * `local_license_path`: local path to your vertica license, that will be copied to your nodes
  * `db_user`, `db_name`, `db_pw`: user, database name, and password for vertica
+ * `vertica_rpm_s3_url`: upload the Vertica rpm you donwloaded from my.vertica.com to s3 and put the s3:// url here.

 Commands
 ===========